Devi: Lakshmi

 Lakshmi, also called Sri, is the Hindu goddess of wealth, fortune, and prosperity (both material and spiritual).
 She is the consort and active energy of Vishnu.
 Her four hands represent the four goals of human life considered important to the Hindu way of life – dharma, kama, artha, and moksha.
 She is the mother goddess in Hinduism.
-She is also part of Tridevi which consists of Lakshmi, Parvati (goddess of power, fertility, love, beauty), and Saraswati (goddess of music, wisdom, and learning).
+She is also part of Tridevi which consists of Lakshmi, Parvati (goddess of power, love, beauty), and Saraswati (goddess of music, wisdom, and learning).

 In the ancient scriptures of India, all women are declared to be embodiments of Lakshmi.
 The marriage and relationship between Lakshmi and Vishnu as wife and husband, states Patricia Monaghan, is "the paradigm for rituals and ceremonies for the bride and groom in Hindu weddings."

 Archaeological discoveries and ancient coins suggest the recognition and reverence for goddess Lakshmi in the Scytho-Parthian kingdom and throughout India by the 1st millennium BCE.
 She is also revered in other non-Hindu cultures of Asia, such as in Tibet.
+She is also worshipped in Buddhism.
 Lakshmi's iconography and statues have also been found in Hindu temples throughout Southeast Asia, estimated to be from second half of 1st millennium CE.
 In modern times, Lakshmi is worshipped as the goddess of wealth.
 The festivals of Diwali and Sharad Purnima (Kojagiri Purnima) are celebrated in her honor.